curateteaching/digitalpedagogy/keywords/online.md

 FemTechNet is called a DoCC -- Distributed Open Collaborative Course.
 Like the clMOOC example, FemTechNet aims to foster community and provides key learning assignments that are shared across the various institutions where the course is being offered.

-REBECCA: FemTechNet gets used as an artifact multiple times in this project.
+REBECCA: Examples from FemTechNet gets used as an artifact multiple times in this project.
 I’ll send you a spreadsheet with the full list of artifacts.
 So, it would be great if you could pick some aspect that has not been cited before.
 I love the wikistorming example and the way it leverages the power of networks for collective action—in fact, I wrote about it in a forthcoming publication (“Pedagogy and Learning in a Digital Ecosystem.”
-In J. Moore & R. Bass (Eds.), Understanding Writing Transfer and its Implications for Higher Education. (forthcoming 2016)).
+In J. Moore & R. Bass (Eds.), *Understanding Writing Transfer and its Implications for Higher Education*. (forthcoming 2016)).
 FemTechNet is not the same as the DOCCs.
 As a community it sponsors DOCCs, which have been explicitly created as an alternative to MOOCs.
 They see this as part of feminist pedagogy.
 I think that is an important point to highlight here.
 These key learning projects are both the product of a community and an opportunity to create further community.
 You might consider reframing this artifact to focus in on one key learning project and demonstrate its connection to community then you could still reference the others, as well as the FemTechNet community.
 One of their current co-directors, Anne Cong-Huyen, curated the keyword “gender” which is now in open peer review: https://digitalpedagogy.commons.mla.org/keywords/gender/  She includes the artifact, "Situated Knowledges Map”, a version of Feminist Wikistorming, and the DOCC: Dialogues on Feminism and Technology.
 The Exquisite Engendering Remix is included in Remix: https://digitalpedagogy.commons.mla.org/keywords/remix/.

 ### The Daily Connector
 ![screenshot](images/Online_ccourses_dailyconnector.png)